-According to recent reports by the World Bank, several factors are restraining the digital economy in Nigeria to fully embrace its potential.
+According to recent reports, several factors are restraining the digital economy in Nigeria to fully embrace its potential.
 Broadband coverage in rural areas is still poor and far from the dynamic reality of large urban cities like Lagos.
 Additionally, there is a lack of adequate equipment to fully use the internet, like computers or mobile devices.
 In order to develop its digital potential and create millions of jobs, the country needs, among other things, to further invest in infrastructure, improve skills, and implement investment opportunities.
 Moreover, another aspect which might influence digital shopping in Nigeria, as well as in the rest of Africa, is the low penetration of online payments.
-Only 2.6 percent of the adult population own a credit card, while some 3.6 percent use it to make purchases or pay bills online.
+Only 3.4 percent of men and 1.7 percent of women in Nigeria own a credit card, while some 6.3 percent use to make purchases or pay bills online.
 However, many digital platforms in Nigeria accept cash as payment methods, known as “cash-on-delivery”, which is very popular among customers.

-Despite the low popularity of credit cards and digital payments, e-commerce has been growing significantly in Nigeria, especially between 2018 and 2019.
-Online food retail and personal care rose by 50 percent, whereas the fashion and beauty sector experienced an increase of over 40 percent.
-The most valuable e-commerce sector in Nigeria was travel and accommodation, which achieved 3.2 billion U.S. dollars in consumer spending.
+Despite the low popularity of credit cards and digital payments, e-commerce has been growing significantly in Nigeria, especially between 2019 and 2020.
+Food and personal care rose by 56 percent, whereas the fashion and beauty sector experienced an increase of over 40 percent.
+The most valuable e-commerce sector in Nigeria was, indeed, fashion and beauty, which achieved 1.8 billion U.S. dollars in consumer spending.
 Overall, the number of visitors in online marketplaces grew constantly, exceeding 250 million in 2019.
-In addition, the results of different surveys conducted by Statista in 2020 show that Nigerians have a very positive attitudes towards online shopping.
+In addition, the results of different surveys conducted by Statista in 2021 show that Nigerians have a very positive attitudes towards online shopping.
 Clothing , shoes, and consumer electronics were the most common items purchased online among Nigerian respondents.

 This text provides general information.
 Statista assumes no